Much Ado About Nothing

 Free Theater.
 All Are Welcome.

-All performances take place in meeting rooms.
+All performances take place in meeting or common rooms based on each specific branch’s preference.
 General admission is on a first-come, first-served basis.
 There is no ticket distribution, and a reservation will not be required.
 Patrons that click on “Register To Receive More Information” on our main show page and indicate their performance date, will be sent a performance reminder, detailed instructions on how to get to the location, and exciting content about the show!

 Tickets: Free